-8am: Skip the line at the kiosk by printing a web-ticket for the Table Mountain Cableway; it's a little cheaper, too.The revolving car provides 360 degree views as you ascend this mesmerising 60-million-year-old mountain.
+8am: Skip the line at the kiosk by advance printing a web-ticket for the Table Mountain Cableway.The revolving car provides 360 degree views as you ascend this mesmerising 60-million-year-old mountain.
 From the upper cableway station it’s around an hour’s round trip hike to the 1088m summit at Maclear’s Beacon.

 9.30am: Return to the city for breakfast at one of many excellent cafes: there’s old favourite Manna Epicure (151 Kloof St) with its coconut bread toast, eggs and avocado, or buzzing Jason Bakery (185 Bree St) for espresso and croissants.
 When you’re done, stroll along Long St, lined with attractively restored Victorian buildings housing an eclectic collection of boutiques, shops, eateries and bars.

-10.30am: Pop into the lush Company’s Gardens which began their cultivated life as a vegetable patch for the Dutch East India Company in the mid-17th century.
-At the adjacent South African National Gallery there are always interesting exhibitions, plus a great gift shop stocked with plenty of local crafts.
+10.30am: Pop into the lush Company’s Gardens which began their cultivated life as a vegetable patch for the Dutch East India Company in the mid-17th century; the partly al-fresco Company Garden’s Restaurant (19 Queen Victoria St; thecompanysgarden.com) here is a delightful spot for refreshments.